-(Select from All Schools, Specific Schools, and/or Specific Grade Spans):

-All High School students Actions/Services Select from New, Modified, or Unchanged for 2017-18 Select from New, Modified, or Unchanged for 2018-19 Select from New, Modified, or Unchanged for 2019-20 New 2017-18 Actions/Services 2018-19 Actions/Services 2019-20 Actions/Services Math teachers will attend training in implementing common core teaching strategies Research other schools to send math teachers for observation of math instruction.
+(Select from All Schools, Specific Schools, and/or Specific Grade Spans): All High School students 5 Actions/Services Select from New, Modified, or Unchanged for 2017-18 Select from New, Mo Unchanged for 2018 Select from New, Modified, or Unchanged for 2019-20 New 2017-18 Actions/Services 2018-19 Actions/ Services 2019-20 Actions/Services Math teachers will attend training in implementing common core teaching strategies Research other s math teachers fo math instruction.
 Increase length of math workshops by 1⁄2 hour each class.
-Action 6 - Moved to Goal 1 · · 2017-18 Actions/Services 2018-19 Actions/Services 2019-20 Actions/Services All teachers will be trained in classroom management and lesson design Train teachers restorative practices through SDCOE Moved to Goal 1 Action 8 - Moved to Goal 1 2017-18 Actions/Services 2018-19 Actions/Services 2019-20 Actions/Services All staff will be trained in student mental health awareness, suicide awareness and trauma informed care In house review of student mental health needs to ensure students are receiving appropriate support.
-Moved to Goal 1 Action 9 - Moved to Goal 1 2017-18 Actions/Services 2018-19 Actions/Services 2019-20 Actions/Services Continue to implement research-based alternatives to suspension Develop and implement an alternative to suspension program for students violating code of Moved to Goal 1 conduct.
+Action 6 - Moved to Goal 1 2017-18 Actions/Services 2018-19 Actions/ Services 2019-20 Actions/Services All teachers will be trained in classroom management and lesson design Train teachers re practices through Moved to Goal 1 Action 8 - Moved to Goal 1 2017-18 Actions/Services 2018-19 Actions/ Services 2019-20 Actions/Services All staff will be trained in student mental health awareness, suicide awareness and trauma informed care In house review of health needs to eare receiving app ensure students Moved to Goal 1 Action 9 - Moved to Goal 1 2017-18 Actions/Services 2018-19 Actions/ Services 2019-20 Actions/Services Continue to implement research-based alternatives to suspension Develop and imp alternative to sus for students viola conduct. pension program Moved to Goal 1